vimalchetu/java-sdk/README.md

    The method is responsible for the invocation of returnUnLinked operation on the Velocity REST server.<br/>

-<b>                                                                                                                      public VelocityResponse invokeReturnUnlinkedRequest(com.velocity.models.request.returnUnLinked.ReturnTransaction returnUnlinkedTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>
+<b>                                                                                                                      public VelocityResponse returnUnlinked(ReturnTransaction returnUnlinkedTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>

 @parameter <b>returnUnlinkedTransaction </b> - holds the values for the returnUnlinked request ReturnTransaction<br/>